Start-to-Finish Steps for Baseball Field Construction

 Analyze the Soil

 Time to start work.
 If your site proves to be on an impermeable surface, rototill the hardpan and subsurface soil.
-Next, identify/locate irrigation system mainlines and outlets, as well as the drain tile system, drain outlets and sewer system.
+Next, identify and locate irrigation system mainlines and outlets, as well as the drain tile system, drain outlets, and sewer system.

 Since you're constructing a pro-quality baseball field, you'll want all the extras that come with it.
-Excavate and pour concrete footings for light towers, dugouts and stands.
-Lay out and haul in aggregate for stabilized areas such as the warning tracks, paths to home plate in front of dugouts, coach's box, on-deck area and fungo circles.
+Excavate and pour concrete footings for light towers, dugouts, and stands.
+Lay out and haul in aggregate for stabilized areas, such as the warning tracks, paths to home plate in front of the dugouts, coach's box, on-deck area, and fungo circles.

 Amend, Mix, Rototill, Rework

 Based on the results from your soil test, replace or repair the native topsoil and mix in the proper soil structure amendments.
 This material can be stockpiled on-site so it's there when you need it.